"Together with intelligence, self-control turns out to be the best predictor of a successful and satisfying life." - Steven Pinker

 you say no.

-"I see you're so mad at your brother.
-You can be as mad as you want, AND people are never for hitting.
+- "I see how mad you are at your brother.
+It's okay to be mad, AND people are never for hitting.
 Come, let's tell your brother how mad you are.
 I'll help you."

-"Wow, Sara put up those photos from Saturday on Facebook?
+- "Wow, Sara put up those photos from Saturday?
 That's exciting.
 And the rule in our house is still that homework comes first.
-You can Facebook once your homework is finished.
+You can go online once your homework is finished.
 I know, it's hard to wait!
 But it's always good to have something to look forward to, once you finish your homework.
 That's a good self-management trick."

 If a limit is worth setting, it's worth being consistent about.
 There may be times when a new limit is necessary: "I have a headache and I can't handle noise right now"